-3.17.1 The Service offers the CIEH Level 2 Food Hygiene courses at the Town Hall.
+3.17.1 In 2016/17 the Food Safety Service offered the CIEH Level 2 Food Hygiene course taught at the Town Hall.
 This qualification provides food handlers with training in food safety which may be deemed compliant with the legislative requirement to receive commensurate training and instruction.
-The Service plans to offer 6 of these type courses conducted bi-monthly.
+The service provided six of these type courses conducted bi-monthly.
 The courses are chargeable.
 Many local food businesses use the Council's course as it is local and taught to a high-level.
+In 2017, the CIEH has however brought these courses to a close, however, they are to be replaced by an alternative once this is available.